 Pool and spa owners need to register their pools on the NSW Government online register to avoid fines.

-To get a Swimming Pool Compliance Certificate, your pool or spa must comply with all pool safety legal requirements.
-You need a certificate to be able to sell or lease your property.
+Your pool or spa must comply with all pool safety legal requirements.
+You need a Swimming Pool Compliance Certificate to be able to sell or lease your property.
+Application Form

 What if My Pool Doesn’t Meet Standards?